neurophysics/DrumsAndBrains/README.md

 In the `result_folder` of that subject, a file `prepared_FFTSSD.npz` will be stored containing as fields:

-1. `prestim_csd`: the average cross-spectral density matrix of all single trials of that subject in a pre-stimulus period (the bar prior to stimulation)
+1. `target_cov`: the covariance matrix for the target frequencies (7/6 and 7/4) of all single trials of that subject in the listening period (the first 3 bars)
-2. `poststim_csd`: as `prestim_csd` but in the 3 listening bars + the
+2. `contrast_cov`: as `target_cov` but for the contrast frequencies, i.e. a 1-2 Hz window but without the target frequencies
-    silence bar
+3. `F`: the Fast Fourier Transform (FFT) of all listen trials (padded to 12 sec)
-3. `f`: an array of frequencies (in Hz) corresponding to `csd`
+4. `f`: an array of frequencies (in Hz) use in the FFT

 ### Calculate SSD
-The scipt `calcFFTSSD.py` calculates the across-subject SSD.
+The script `calcFFTSSD.py` calculates the across-subject SSD.

-As input argument, it requires the `result_folder`
+As input argument, it requires the `result_folder`.
+Number of subjects is set to be 21.

-It first loads the results from `prepareFFTSSD.py` and normalizes the poststimulus CSD of every subject by the trace of the prestimulus CSD (the total variance) in that frequency.
+It first loads the results from `prepareFFTSSD.py` and normalizes the target and contrast covariance matrices of every subject by the trace of their contrast covariance matrix.
 This already normalizes the power across subjects.

-Then, as target frequencies the snare (1.16 Hz), woodblock (1.75 Hz) and the harmonics <= 5 Hz are defined.
-SSD filters are obtained by maximizing the SNR in relation to the 0.5-5 Hz range.
-To obtain filters that *simultaneously* maximize the SNR for all chosen frequencies, the *generalized mean* across those frequencies is calculated (with p=-100, it maximizes the minimal SNR of those frequencies).
-The calculation is done in the module `gmeanSSD.py`.
+Then, SSD eigenvalues and filters are obtained using eigh_rank in from `helper_functions.py`.
+The corresponding SSD patterns are calculated and normalized s.t. channel Cz is always positive.

+Finally, the FFT with and without applied SSD is normalized and averaged and plotted to verify the SSD (use `plot.show()` to show the plot).

 `calcFFTSSD.py` stores its results in  the file `FFTSSD.npz` containing the
 fields:
-1. `SSD_obj`: the objective function result - the generalized mean of the SNRs at the chosen frequencies for every filter
-2. `SSD_obj_per_subject`: the same for every subject individually
+1. `SSD_eigvals`: the found eigenvalues corresponding to the SSD filters
-3. `SSD_filt`: the found SSD filters
+3. `SSD_filters`: the found SSD filters
 4. `SSD_patterns`: the spatial patterns corresponding to these filters

-Additionally, the result is plotted as `FFTSSD_patterns.pdf` and `png`
+# old
+To obtain filters that *simultaneously* maximize the SNR for all chosen frequencies, the *generalized mean* across those frequencies is calculated (with p=-100, it maximizes the minimal SNR of those frequencies).
+The calculation is done in the module `gmeanSSD.py`.

 ### Correlation of SSD result with musical experience
 Run the script `SSDMusicCorr.py` with `data_folder` and `result_folder` as